 Investments were held in securitisation vehicles in the form of debt securities.
-These securities consisted of AAA-rated and AA-rated asset backed securities ("ABS").

-The fair value of investments in securitisations as at 31 December 2022 was \$14.8m (2021: \$nil).
+These securities consisted of AA-rated agency mortgage backed securities ("Agency MBS") and AA/AAA-rated collateralised loan obligations ("CLO").
+The fair value of investments in securitisations as at 31 December 2023 was \$4.4m (2022: \$14.8m).